gvwilson/thirdbit/src/fiction/iffy/index.md

 <section markdown="1">

-## Chapter 6: Betrayal
+## Chapter 6

 Iffy woke the next morning
 to the sound of two squads of Marines in combat exoskeletons tramping up the pier.
-"That jammer yes'dy in the Dance Hall—the blues were after some Aussie off the *Taroona*," the captain of a ship two piers over told Aunt Naggie.
+"That jammer yes'dy in the Dance Hall—the blues were after some Aussie what survived off the *Taroona*," the captain of a ship two piers over told Aunt Naggie.
 His avatar (a parrot with an eyepatch) nodded on the little screen that hung next to the stove, the bar beside it showing 97%.